Melanie12/Build-a-simple-website-FreeCodeCamp/README.md

 Mixin will basically load reusable code that you want to use multiple times in your codebase.
 Use of CSS variables for each color.
+Dist is where we're going to put our compiled CSS

+The attribute defer in script js allows to keep the script in the head.

+Browsers can't read Sass files, so you have to use some kind of tool, a build tool to compile or convert your SaSS files to CSS.